verida/documentation/docs/concepts/schemas.md

 :::

-Verida is responsible for maintaining the `core` and `common schemas`, merging appropriate PR's from third parties and handling any data migration between schema versions with users running the Verida Vault.
+Verida is responsible for maintaining the `core` and `common schemas`, merging appropriate PR's from third parties and handling any data migration between schema versions with users running the Verida Wallet.

 ## Application schemas